EPTlib/eptlib.github.io/docs/methods/ept-helmholtz.md

     output-variance = "example.h5:/var"
 ```

-- ```output-variance``` is the address where the variance evaluated for the electric conductivity will be written.
-It must be a dataset in an .h5 file.
+- ```output-variance``` is the address where the variance evaluated for the electric properties will be written.
+It must be a group in an .h5 file.
+The variance of the electric conductivity, if available, will be written in the group as ```/electric-conductivity```; the variance of the relative permittivity, if available, will be written in the group as ```/relative-permittivity```.
 If omitted, the variance will not be stored (not even evaluated).
-The variance is evaluated only for the phase-based approximation with an unwrapped phase input.
+For the phase-based approximation, the variance is evaluated only with an unwrapped phase input.

 ## Example